The No-Fail Guide For Entrepreneurs And Product Owners

 Chatbots are the first AI application in mobile apps that instantly pops into our minds.
 They have become quite the norm in online customer services, ensuring 24/7 service, and instantly resolving customer issues.

 By no means did chatbot popularity reach its climax.
-According to Gartner, by 2022, 85% of customer service interactions will start with self-service, up from 48% in 2019.
+According to Gartner, Inc., by 2027, a quarter of organisations would use chatbots as their main method of customer service.
 If that’s to be confirmed, integrating AI into mobile apps will become a necessity for companies who wish to thrive (and survive).

 Another common application for AI on mobile is mobile assistants.
 There are tons of options in this space, which is why it’s easy to take those apps for granted; in reality, they are highly-complex technologies that involve the collection of massive amounts of data, which then feeds into AI solutions.